sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/configure-yaml-and-variables.rst

-**In airflow, define the variablesused in the configuration node as below:**
+**In airflow, define the variables used in the configuration node as below:**

 The variables defined below are ``ENV``, ``INPUTPATH``, ``OUTPUTPATH`` and ``customer_id``

 .. figure:: ../../_assets/user-guide/pipeline/airflow_variable.PNG
    :alt: airflow variables
-   :width: 30%
+   :width: 60%

-To access the fields/variables in the nested YAML, define the parent field as variable in the airflow config as above.
+To access the fields/variables in the nested YAML, define the parent field as variable in the airflow configuration as above.